AqwamCreates/DataPredict/docs/API/Models/QLearningNeuralNetwork.md

 ### reinforce()

-Reward or punish model based on the predicted output.
+Reward or punish model based on the current state of the environment.

 ```
 QLearningNeuralNetwork:reinforce(currentFeatureVector: Matrix, rewardValue: number): integer, number